bicciatolab/Circr/README.md

 Key features of Circr include:

-1. Multifaceted comparison of interaction based on different high level validation software
+1. Multifaceted comparison of interaction based on different prediction software
-2. Self defined internal database for assessment of validated interactions
+2. Self defined internal database for assessment of validated interactions and Argonaute peak occupancy
 3. Fast calculation and multi thread compatibility
 4. Easy to investigate excel structured output table